Azure/azure-sdk-for-java/sdk/sphere/azure-resourcemanager-sphere/README.md

-# Azure Resource Manager AzureSphere client library for Java
+# Azure Resource Manager AzureSphereMgmt client library for Java

-Azure Resource Manager AzureSphere client library for Java.
+Azure Resource Manager AzureSphereMgmt client library for Java.

-This package contains Microsoft Azure SDK for AzureSphere Management SDK.
+This package contains Microsoft Azure SDK for AzureSphereMgmt Management SDK.
 Azure Sphere resource management API.
-Package tag package-2022-09-01-preview.
+Package tag package-2024-04-01.
 For documentation on how to use this package, please see [Azure Management Libraries for Java](https://aka.ms/azsdk/java/mgmt).

 ## We'd love to hear your feedback